 - Headaches with ear pain or pressure behind your eye

-One of the most common causes of jaw pain is temporomandibular disorder or TMD.
-This is an abnormality of, or injury to, your temporomandibular joint (TMJ).
-These are hinge joints on either side of your face that open and close your mouth.
+One of the most common causes of jaw pain is a temporomandibular disorder or TMD.
+This is an abnormality or injury to your temporomandibular joint (TMJ).
+Your temporomandibular joint is made of hinge joints that open and close your mouth on either side of your face.

-About 10 million Americans suffer from TMD.
-It shares many of the same causative factors as other jaw pain.
-Stress and anxiety can lead you to grind or clench your teeth, which cause pain.
-Trauma and excess movement can lead to muscle fatigue and joint damage.
-Other diseases like arthritis and joint disorders also contribute.
+TMD affects approximately 10 million Americans.
+It is caused by many of the same factors as other types of jaw pain.
+Stress and anxiety can cause you to grind or clench your teeth, resulting in pain.
+Muscle fatigue and joint damage can result from trauma and excessive movement.
+Other diseases, such as arthritis and joint disorders, also play a role.

-Your dentist open on Saturday has a protocol for diagnosing your dental troubles.
-After taking a detailed history including any surgeries you’ve had and medications you’re taking, he does a comprehensive exam and may suggest additional investigations, like X-rays or blood tests.
-With this information, he can tell you the reason for the pain in your jaw.
+Your dentist has a protocol for diagnosing your dental troubles.
+After taking a detailed history, including any surgeries you’ve had and medications, he does a comprehensive exam and may suggest additional investigations, like X-rays or blood tests.
+With this information, he can tell you why the pain in your jaw.

-Make sure you tell your doctor whether it’s jaw pain on the right side or jaw pain on the left side.
-If your pain in jaw issue requires more invasive treatment — like muscle relaxants, mouthguards, Botox or even surgery — your dentist provides you with the necessary information to take the next step.
+Please inform your doctor whether your jaw pain is on the right or left side.
+If your jaw pain requires more invasive treatment, such as muscle relaxants, mouthguards, Botox, or even surgery, your dentist will provide you with the information you need to proceed.

-Left untreated, your jaw pain could lead to more serious consequences and needless time suffering.
-Whether you need help from a family dentist who knows your dental history or a cosmetic dentist for treatments that help you look and feel better, you’ve found the best dentist in the Yonkers.
+Left untreated, your jaw pain could lead to more severe consequences and needless time suffering.
+Whether you need help from a family dentist who knows your dental history or a cosmetic dentist for treatments that help you look and feel better, you’ve found the best dentist in Yonkers.

-Do you have any questions about the jaw pain relief treatment (pain in jaw right or left side) procedure in Yonkers, Westchester NY?
-For more information or to schedule an appointment with the best rated family dentists please contact our Yonkers dental clinic for consultation.
+Do you have questions about the procedure of jaw pain relief treatment (pain in the right or left side)?
+For more information or to schedule an appointment with the best-rated family dentists, please contact our Yonkers dental clinic for consultation.